 Goals- Renew, Restore, and Rejuvenate

-Creating a sequence roadmap for rehabilitation of the 1929 and 1967 structures to meet the evolving needs of the congregation while enhancing the historic integrity was the priority of the project.
+• Create a prioritized and sequenced roadmap for rehabilitation of the 1929 and 1967structures, totaling approximately 12,000 square feet, to meet the changing needs of the congregation while retaining and enhancing the property’s historic character.

 • Create a guide for planning, budgeting, rental capacity and fundraising.

 • Build in flexibility to address evolving needs and opportunities of diverse funding sources.

 The design team from Martin Gold Architects, in collaboration with Building and Grounds Committee and members of the congregation participated in a workshop.
 The purpose was to engage the participants in design scheming exercises that could elicit issues of concern, and to weight those concerns with respect to thematic priorities.
 The groups would attempt to work through those ideas and inherent complexities on paper.
 Approximately 25 members of the congregation participated in the workshop.
 The results were quite positive as independent member groups seemed to elicit many of the same priority themes and preferences for enhancements and necessary renovations.

 Workshop teams of 3 to 5 persons used printed plan drawings with trace paper overlays to sketch alternative proposals, note comments, and doodle ideas that came to mind during the workshop session.
 Each team elected a representative to present the team findings and lead discussion with the other groups.
 The comments and suggestions that noted on the drawings and post-it notes, in addition to the notes taken by the MGA team were compiled and qualified in the list below.
 Open bullets represent issues listed once or perhaps twice and closed bullets represent issues/comments made multiple times.